hharnisc/python-ddp/README.md

 **Latest Version** 0.1.1

-- Implemented auto reconnect (auto reconnect on by default) and reconnect event emitter
+- Implemented auto reconnect (auto reconnect on by default) and reconnected event emitter

 **Version** 0.1.0